UBC-MDS/beijing_air_quality_analysis/README.md

 ## About

-Firstly, we performed initial EDA to study the data structure, detect missing values/outliers, and visualize `PM2.5` measurements distribution to find the suitable test and estimator for our inferential question.
+Firstly, we performed initial EDA to study the data structure, detect missing values/outliers, and visualize the `PM2.5` measurements distribution to find a suitable test and estimator for our inferential question.
 The report for our exploratory data analysis can be found [here](https://github.com/UBC-MDS/DSCI_522_Beijing_Air_Quality/blob/main/src/Beijing_air_quality_EDA.md).

 During EDA, we wrangled the original data set and preprocessed the data into two samples based on the time periods, referred as `time_A` and `time_B` for hypothesis testing purpose.
+Note that we consider year-to-year changes to PM2.5 measurements to be less likely to generate statistically significant test results compared to longer time intervals, so we have instead chosen to proceed with a comparison of these two longer time intervals.
 Given that we have good sample size for both time periods and the data points are independent, applying a hypothesis test for independence is feasible for this project.
 Hence, we performed a hypothesis test to determine whether there is statistical evidence to indicate an improvement in PM2.5 measurements in Beijing between 2013 and year 2017.
 We implemented one-tailed test to answer the question since we are more interested to detect an improvement in PM2.5 pollution.

 -   Null Hypothesis (*H*<sub>0</sub>): The median PM2.5 value in Beijing in time_A is less than or equal to the median PM2.5 value in time_B (*Q*\_*A*(0.5) ≤ *Q*\_*B*(0.5))